waqaraqeel/hispar/README.md

 An example list, generated on January 27<sup>th</sup> 2017, has been included.
-The first column is the [Tranco](https://tranco-list.eu) rank of the domain, the second column is the Bing search result rank of the URL, and the third rank is the URL itself.
+The first column is the [Tranco](https://tranco-list.eu) rank of the domain, the second column is the Bing search result rank of the URL, and the third column is the URL itself.

 ### Download